NajiElKotob/Awesome-Git/Git-Commit-Messages-Samples.md

 * Miscellaneous tweaks and enhancements
 * Adjustments across multiple files for consistency

+## Add validation rules for Todo model
+- Implemented FluentValidation for Todo model.
+- Ensured title length constraints and non-null checks for properties.
+- Integrated validation into API endpoints.

 ## Add comments to your code
 * Add comments for better code clarity